swaptacular/swpt_accounts/protocol.rst

    Additional account configuration information.
 Different implementations may use different formats for this field.

-When the message is received, the implementation MUST first verify whether the specified account already exists.
+When the message is received, implementations MUST first verify whether the specified account already exists.

-* If the account does not exist, the implementation MUST attempt to create a new account with the requested configuration settings.
+* If the account does not exist, implementations MUST attempt to create a new account with the requested configuration settings.
 If the new account has been successfully created, an `AccountChange`_ message containing the configuration MUST be sent.
 Otherwise a `RejectedConfig`_ message MUST be sent.

-* If the account already exists, the implementation MUST decide whether the received message, or a later `ConfigureAccount`_ message has been processed already.
-To do this, the implementation MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of those fields in the latest applied `ConfigureAccount`_ message. [#]_
+* If the account already exists, implementations MUST decide whether the received message, or a later `ConfigureAccount`_ message has been processed already.
+To do this, implementations MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of those fields in the latest applied `ConfigureAccount`_ message. [#]_

   If the received message turns out to be old, it SHOULD be ignored.
 Otherwise, an attempt MUST be made to update the account's